afrind/draft-rush/draft-kpugin-rush.md

 +-------+
 ~~~

-The GOAWAY frame is used ot initiate shutdown of a connection.
-It allows server
+The GOAWAY frame is used by the server to initiate graceful shutdown of a connection, for example, for server maintenance.

-to gracefully stop accepting new frames.
-This enables serrver maintanance.
+Upon receiving GOAWAY, the client MUST send frames remaining in current GOP and

-Upon receiving GOAWAY, client MUST send frames remaining in current GOP and stop
+stop sending new frames on this connection.
+The client SHOULD establish a new
-sending new frames on this connection.
-Client SHOULD start new one and resume
+connection and resume sending frames there.

-sending frames on new connection.
+After sending a GOAWAY frame, the server continues processing arriving frames

-Server sends GOAWAY frames but continues processing arriving frames for
+for an implementation defined time, after which the server SHOULD close
-implementation defined time, after which server SHOULD close connection.
+the connection.

 ## Quic Mapping

 One of the main goals of the RUSH protocol was ability to provide applications a
-way to control reliablity of delivering audio/video data.
+way to control reliability of delivering audio/video data.
 This is achieved by
 using a special mode {{multi-stream-mode}}.

 ### Normal mode